buc0/prolano/README.md

 * a daily record of every experiment you do, think of doing, or plan to do
 * a daily record of your thoughts about each experiment and the results thereof
 * the basis of every paper and thesis you write
+* the record used by patent offices and, in the case of disputes, courts of law (in the event you file patents on yoru findings)
 * a record that would enable successive scientists, working on the same project, to pick up where you left off or reproduce your results